wangkua1/wangkua1.github.io/_pages/about_and_page.md

 <br/>

 # Research Interest
 Along with my colleagues , we think about how to use AI and neural networks to optimize athletic performance 🏋🏻‍♂️.
-More specifically, my current projects revolve around **3D human motion reconstruction from casually captured videos**.
+More specifically, my current projects revolve around <span class="font-weight-bold">3D human motion reconstruction from casually captured videos</span>.

 If you are interested in similar topics, please reach out!